 - Sprinkle the cake mix evenly over the apple pie filling.
 Do not mix it in, you want it layered across the top.

 - Melt both sticks of butter in the microwave.
 I use a small glass measuring cup with an easy pouring spout.
 Pour the melted butter over the cake mix.
 Pierce small holes if the butter pools on the top.
 It will seep down into the bottom and is so frickin’ good!

-- Chop nuts to small pieces.
-I use my Pampered Chef manual food processor to make these small.
+- Chop nuts into small pieces.
+I use a manual food processor to make these small.

 - Bake in the preheated oven for 1 hour, 15 minutes.

 - It’s done when the top is a nice, toasty looking golden brown.

 By the way, I hate the term “dump cake” and rarely use it to describe anything.
 The term indicates, to me, that no time/energy/love went into baking a cake.
 With this buttery, crunchy, delicious cake, however, the love is evident.
 So, I gave it a pass…this time!

 Please let me know if you try this recipe.
 Feel free to try a topping of peanuts, walnuts, almonds, or another favorite instead of pecans.
 I will be curious to hear the results!
 And if you really love apples, be sure to check out our guide on how to preserve them in the fall for year-round use.